-Canine cognitive dysfunction symptoms are seen in as many as 68% of dogs over 15, but unfortunately, not many dog parents know what CCD is or what they can do about it.
+As a reputable Raleigh vet clinic, we are often recommended to pet parents of dogs with canine cognitive dysfunction.
+Canine cognitive dysfunction symptoms are seen in as much as 68% of dogs over 15, but unfortunately, not many dog parents know what CCD is or what they can do about it.
 So, today, here at the Leesville Animal Hospital Blog, we are going to talk about just that!

 As our dogs get older, the aging process can sometimes have an effect on the health of their brain.
 When this happens the changes that take place in the brain can cause changes in the behavior of the dog.
 Many people refer to this as canine dementia, and that is precisely what the symptoms of CCD resemble!